coretex-ai/coretexpylib/README.md

 ## Supported Use Cases

-Coretex.ai is a versatile platform that can be used for a variety of use cases, including:
+Coretex is a versatile platform that can be used for a variety of use cases, including:

 - Training ML models
 - Large-scale statistical analysis